New Customer? Get Gold or Silver at Spot!

 Taxable Products in Maryland

-The following definitions apply to products on which these taxes must be collected in Maryland:
+The following definitions apply to products on which Maryland sales tax may be collected:

 • Numismatic Products.
-Products with an external value above and beyond the base value of the underlying Precious Metal, due to the item’s rarity, condition, age or other external factor.
+Coins or currency with external value above and beyond the base value of the underlying precious metal due to rarity, condition, age, collectability, or another external factor.
+Numismatic products may be taxable unless a Maryland exemption applies.

 How Does Maryland Calculate Precious Metals Taxes?